-The lane mounted sensor must be mounted correctly in the middle, in front of the parking space in height of 2.5 m, to ensure a perfect and reliable signal.
+The lane mounted sensor must be mounted correctly in front of and in the middle of the space, at a height of 2.5 m, to ensure a perfect and reliable signal.

 The vertical sensor must be mounted correctly in the middle of the parking space to ensure a perfect and reliable signal.